-Total plate counts (TPC) has been the standard method for measuring bacteria for hundreds of years, but it has certain flaws.
-Most notably, the response time is notoriously slow, typically 24–72h.
-Additionally, only a fraction of the bacteria is actually counted during a TPC because different bacteria species grow better at different temperatures, at different ambient conditions, and on different nutritional media.
-The typical unit used for TPC counts is CFU, short for colony forming unit, which indicates how many bacteria formed colonies on the specific plate and at the specific combination of temperature/atmosphere/media.
-There is an effect typically referred to as the great plate count anomaly, which states that the actual number of bacteria in an environmental sample is usually 100x-1000x larger than what the total plate count suggests.
+Colony forming units (CFU) measurements have been the standard method for measuring bacteria for hundreds of years.
+Different bacteria species grow better at different temperatures, at different ambient conditions, and on different nutritional media.
+The preferred growth conditions are usually well-known for pure cultures of bacteria, and the correlation between plate counting and SBT's technology is linear and approximately 1:1 when measuring pure cultures.
+However, the correlation is a different in a typical environmental sample, such as a water sample, as only a fraction of the bacteria in the sample will actually give rise to colonies and therefore be counted.
 If all bacteria are measured in a sample, independent of their preferred growth conditions, the bacteria count will typically be orders of magnitude higher than a corresponding CFU count and therefore also provide a much more accurate view of the bacterial content of the sample.